Tomás Carlovich: Recognition

 El Trinche was widely recognized, nationally and international.
 The lack of audiovisual documentation of his matches has meant that, through oral transmission, his figure has reached mythical records.

 He is considered one of the most talented players of his time, despite the fact that he spent almost his entire career in the lower divisions of Argentina.
 It is believed that Karlovic did not fully realize his talent, as he did not want to leave his hometown and country.
 He also had problems with discipline - he missed games and training.
 "The Maradona who never was" - this is how the media writes about him.
 The athlete's character also hindered his career in big football: "an introverted and hermit personality who disdained any idea of success."
 Karlovic himself said: “I had no other ambitions than to play football.”

 Carlovich was even compared with Diego Maradona when some referred to him as "the Maradona that never was" because of his bohemian style of life his refusal Famous teams like Boca Juniors and his refusal to play in clubs outside Argentina. famous overseas teams like.
 AC Milan, Inter Milan and Paris Saint-Germain tried to sign him, but Carlovich declined the offers.
 At the end of his career, Brazilian star Pelé tried to convince him to play for the New York Cosmos but he also refused.

 Carlovich is considered one of the best Argentine football players ever.
 José Pékerman he had no hesitation in choosing Carlovich as "the most wonderful footballer I've ever seen."; César Luis Menotti said, "Carlovich is one of those kids whose unique toy has been a ball since they were born.
-Watching him playing football was impressive".
-Diego Maradona, when arriving at Newell's Old Boys and after being defined by a journalist as "the best footballer", replied: "The best footballer has already played in Rosario, and his name is Carlovich".
+Watching him playing football was impressive."; Carlos Timoteo Griguol said: "He has outstanding technical ability.
+When you mark him, he disappears everywhere and the ball disappears with him".
+Daniel Passarella said about Carlovich: "When I played for Sarmiento de Junín, in the lower leagues, I fell in love with Carlovich.
+He was the best player I saw before I reached the top division.
+A star, I would have liked to be like him." in 1993 Diego Maradona, when arriving at Newell's Old Boys and after being defined by a journalist as "the best footballer", replied: "The best footballer has already played in Rosario, and his name is Carlovich".
 In February 2020, when Gimnasia y Esgrima La Plata went to Rosario to play Rosario Central, Maradona met Carlovich and expressed his admiration again, saying to him "you were better than me" before that Mágico González.